m4rcu5/resume/Marcus_van_Dam.md

 **ByteSheep Services**
 :   *Owner* (2015 to current)

     ByteSheep Services is my own company.
 Started from the typical "can you host my website" friends and family service.
 My passion for radio quickly added streaming as a new service.
-With the trials of DAB+ broadcasting in the Netherlands I have teamed up with RF experts to form DAB Partners.
+With the trials of DAB+ broadcasting in the Netherlands I have teamed up with RF experts to form [DAB Partners].
 Where I provide DAB+ supporting services such as streaming, trans-coding, multiplexing, content delivery and transmission line monitoring.
 As well as supporting on-site installation of the equipment, network and wireless transmission equipment.

-    **Keywords:** DAB+, Long Range WiFi, Icecast, Docker, Kubernetes, InfluxDB
+    **Keywords:** DAB+, Long Range WiFi, Icecast, Docker, Kubernetes, InfluxDB, LAMP, Mail

+**Timelapse.Live** ![timelapselive][]
+:   *Co-Owner* (2014 to current)

+    Branching off the photography hobby, together with a fellow photographer, who was already doing timelapses at Bevrijdingspop, we gave it a live twist.
+Our service provides a [high quality timelapse][TimelapseLive] with the latest live image and periodically generated video accessible per API.
+To provide this, we build custom hardware to control the DSLR coupled with an API to ingest and process the images.
+The delivery is done trough a scalable CDN.

+    **Keywords:** PHP, Python, Raspberry, Hardware, WiFi, CDN

 **ZFM Zandvoort** ![zfmzandvoort][]
 :   *Chief Technical Officer* (2013 to current) (volunteering position)